“Hey, that’s me!”

 Not sure where to look for children books with local stories?

-Here are four children’s books that depicts characters and settings that are familiar and relatable to growing up in Singapore.
+Here are four children’s books that depict characters and settings that are familiar and relatable to growing up in Singapore.

 These books or series are wonderful reads to share with young readers at home or in school and are found in our public libraries.